Splitting of Girvin-MacDonald-Platzman density wave and the nature of chiral gravitons in fractional quantum Hall effect

 where $\Psi_{\nu}^\alpha$ are the LLL many-particle eigenstates with energy $E_\alpha$, $\Psi^{\rm GMP}_{\vec{q}}{=}{\cal P}_{\rm LLL}\rho_{_{\vec{q}}}\Psi_{\nu}^0{=}\bar{\rho}_{\vec{q}}\Psi_{\nu}^0$, and $\Psi_{\nu}^0$ is the LLL ground state.
 The projected density operator is defined as $\bar{\rho}_{_{\vec{q}}}{=}{\cal P}_{\rm LLL}\rho_{\vec{q}} {\cal P}_{\rm LLL}$, where $\rho_{_{\vec{q}}}{=}\sum_{\vec{k}}c^{\dagger}_{\vec{k}+\vec{q}}c_{\vec{k}}$ creates an electron-hole pair with wave vector $\vec{q}$ and ${\cal P}_{\rm LLL}$ implements projection to LLL.
 GMP proceeded by making an SMA\cite{Girvin85, Girvin86} which assumes that the GMP mode $\Psi^{\rm GMP}_{\vec{q}}$ has overlap with a single eigenstate, leading to

+Here $S_{\vec{q}}$ is the LLL-projected static structure factor.
 In general, $E^{\rm SMA}_{\vec{q}}$ is the ``average energy" of the excitations coupled to the ground state by $\bar{\rho}_{_{\vec{q}}}$. $\Psi^{\rm GMP}_{\vec{q}}$ can be evaluated explicitly for small systems for which the Fock space representation of the exact or the trial ground state is available but not for larger systems.
-GMP related the energy of this mode to the static structure factor $S(\vec{q})$, which is the Fourier transform of the pair correlation function $g(\vec{r})$, which can be evaluated for a trial wave function for fairly large systems~\cite{Park96, Kamilla97, Balram15b, Balram17}, allowing for a determination of the energy of the GMP mode~\cite{Girvin85, Girvin86, Park00a, Scarola00}.
+GMP related the energy of this mode to the unprojected static structure factor, which is the Fourier transform of the pair correlation function $g(\vec{r})$, which can be evaluated for a trial wave function for fairly large systems~\cite{Park96, Kamilla97, Balram15b, Balram17}, allowing for a determination of the energy of the GMP mode~\cite{Girvin85, Girvin86, Park00a, Scarola00}.

 \textbf{\textit{CF exciton.}} The CF physics of the FQH states~\cite{Jain89} suggests a different structure for the excitations.
 The Jain wave function for the ground state of $N$ electrons at $\nu{=}n/(2pn{\pm} 1)$ is given by $\Psi_{n/(2pn\pm 1)}^0{=}{\cal P}_{\rm LLL} \Phi_{\pm n} \Phi_1^{2p}$, where $\Phi_n$ is the wave function of $n$ filled LLs with $\Phi_{{-}n}{=}\Phi_{n}^*$ and $\Phi_1{\sim} \prod_{1{\leq}j{<}k{\leq}N} (z_j{-}z_k)$ with $z_j{=}x_j{-}iy_j$ denoting the position of the $j^{\rm th}$ electron. $\Psi_{\nu}^0$ is interpreted as $n$ filled CF LLs (called $\Lambda$Ls) and the neutral excitations as CFEs, namely a particle-hole pair of CFs, as shown in Fig.~\ref{fig: schematic}.
 The wave function of a single CFE across $K$ $\Lambda$Ls ($K{=}1,2,{\cdots}$) is given by~\cite{Dev92, Kamilla96b, Kamilla96c, Scarola00}